Pavel-Hrdina/Zettlkasten/Journal/2023-Nov-01 - Daily Stoic Reflection.md

 4. **What duty remains undone?**

 Today I did not complete my 2 most important tasks.
 I didn't do them because I was too lazy to do them.
-Tomorrow, you must chose to finish all your tasks from today, otherwise you are cheating your self.
+Tomorrow, you must choose to finish all your tasks from today, otherwise you are cheating your self.

 ## Other Methods